drym-org/symex.el/SymexDSL.rst

 Try executing a traversal by first reorienting yourself.
 If the traversal fails, reorient yourself ("take a detour") and then try again.
 Keep repeating this until either the main traversal succeeds, or the reorientation fails.
 Both the main traversal as well as the reorientation can be any traversal.

+Note that the reorientation is always executed first, prior to trying the main traversal, even the first time.

 Examples
 ````````